knowlecules/rest-stress/README.md

 ### Which is the better server?
 That all depends on what you're looking for.
 If you need a full featured REST server that has a proven track record and numerous contributors that have probably squashed most of the bugs then you'll probably want to choose either restify or journey.
 If you're a programmer looking to eek out a few mips to impress the boss and you have a simple requirement then rapid-rest might get you noticed.

-Personally, I think I'll write a wrapper so that I can switch out rapid-rest for restify.
-Just in case ;-)